ransome1/sleek/CONTRIBUTING.md

 To set up the development environment and run sleek locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/ransome1/sleek.git`
-2. Install project dependencies: `yarn`
+2. Install project dependencies: `npm install`
-3. Start the development server: `yarn dev`
+3. Start the development server: `npm run dev`

 ## Testing

 sleek uses [Jest](https://jestjs.io/) as the testing framework.
-To run tests, use the following command: `yarn test`
+To run tests, use the following command: `npm run test`

 To contribute to the testing efforts, consider the following: